home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Requirements

 - MQTT server and the [MQTT integration](/integrations/mqtt/) set up in Home Assistant.
 - Your Shelly modules configured to work over MQTT (`Internet & Security` -> `Advanced - Developer Settings` -> `Enable action execution via MQTT`.
-See Shelly docs for more info)
+See Shelly documentation for more info)

 ## Configuration